cdpadilla42/chrisdpadilla.com/_posts/acnmp.md

 ## CMS (Sanity)

 The project was complex enough to reach for a CMS instead of developing my own backend.
-We needed something flexible enough that would be able to handle our game logic (we weren't _just_ building a blog, afterall.)
+We needed something flexible enough that would be able to handle our game logic (we weren't _just_ building a blog, after all.)
 I wanted something that came with an intuitive interface out of the box for Jenn to use.
 And, JavaScript being my language of choice, I wanted a service that allowed me to develop in my primary language. **Sanity** checked all of our boxes here!

 With Sanity, Schema development was a breeze.
 There was plenty of flexibility to reffernce different documents, create unique document types, nest documents within other documents, the whole sha-bang!
 Querying the data on the client was elegent as well.
 Sanity uses their own language **GROQ**, which will feel familiar to anyone that's used **GraphQL**.
 All in all, for this project, we're pleased to have gone with Sanity!

 ## Hosting

 Site hosting and building is done on **Netlify**.
 The code for the site is hosted on github.
-Everytime changes are pushed, Netlify will take in the new code, build, and publish the updated site all in one go.
+Every time changes are pushed, Netlify will take in the new code, build, and publish the updated site all in one go.

 Sanity takes care of CMS hosting on their platform easily.
 For our scope, it was straightforward and cheap to implement.